plpetkov-tech/mila-portfolio/src/arts/jw.md

 description: A packaging design inspired by the emotional scene of a sunset by the sea with a soft color palette and abstract forms
 ---

-A packaging design inspired by the emotional scene of a sunset by the sea with a soft color palette and abstract forms
+A packaging design inspired by the emotional scene of a sunset by the sea with a soft color palette and abstract forms.

 ![Raw design](/img/arts/jw/illustrator.png)